cnm13ryan/inspect_agents/ops/providers/k8s/README.md

 - Domain-based allowlists require an egress proxy or L7 enforcement.
   Populate the proxy IPs in `networkPolicy.egressCIDRs` or implement proxy-aware policies.
 Prefer Kubernetes for N1/N2 profiles.

+Example NetworkPolicy for N1
+- See `policies/networkpolicy-n1-proxy-egress.yaml` for a policy that allows egress only to kube-dns and a labeled in-namespace proxy.
+Apply it after deploying the sandbox and ensure your proxy enforces domains.